Porsche this week unveiled its new 911 Turbo S based on the 992 generation of its sports car icon.

 The car is wider than ever and boasts a newly developed flat-6 spitting out 640 horsepower.

 Our latest spy shots show what appears to be one of the prototypes for the car but if you look a little closer you'll notice that this particular tester differs from earlier ones due to its prominent ducktail spoiler.
 The spoiler even has its own reflector, which the spoiler on the regular Turbo S skips.

 The first Porsche to sport the distinctive design was the legendary 1973 Carrera RS 2.7, and we haven't seen the automaker use it since 2010's 911 Sport Classic.

 While the Sport Classic was a limited edition launched toward the end of the 997-generation 911's life, the development of a ducktail-equipped 911 this early on into the 992's life makes us wonder if Porsche is planning a new option or perhaps a new model for the latest Turbo family.
 Perhaps a Turbo RS?

-Power in the new Turbo will come from a twin-turbocharged flat-6 mated to an 8-speed dual-clutch transmission and all-wheel-drive system.
-Peak power should hover around 600 horsepower and as much as 641 hp in the spicier Turbo S.
+Power in the new Turbo models come from a newly developed 3.8-liter twin-turbocharged flat-6 mated to an 8-speed dual-clutch transmission and all-wheel-drive system.
+Peak power in the yet-to-be-revealed Turbo should hover around 600 hp, while the Turbo S is confirmed to be coming with 640 hp.

-The new Turbo is due next spring and expected to arrive in both standard and S guises.
-If Porsche is planning an additional Turbo RS, we wouldn't expect it to arrive until after the launch of the traditional Turbo models.
+The new Turbo models reach dealers late this year in both coupe and convertible body styles.
+If Porsche is planning a ducktail-equipped Turbo RS or Sport Classic, we wouldn't expect it to arrive until after the launch of the traditional Turbo models.